DIY Autumn Theme Polymer Clay Earrings

 Step 9: Next, open the jump ring by using the pliers to pry it open.
 Connect the two pieces of the earrings together and tighten the jump ring.

 Step 10: Open another jump ring and connect the hook to the earring and tighten it.
 You are done!
-Enjoy your new Autumn earrings!
+Enjoy your new autumn earrings, and keep the jewelry-making spirit alive with our Earring Making Kits!